Lousio-n/etch-a-sketch/README.md

 # etch-a-sketch

-An page that behaves lika the etch-a-sketch toy.
+A page that behaves like the etch-a-sketch toy.